-- Section 34.
-Section 87-1-101, MCA, is amended to read: - "87-1-101.
+"87-1-101.
 Definitions.
-Unless the context requires otherwise, in this title the following definitions apply: - (1) "Board" means the state parks and recreation board provided for in [section 1]. - $\frac{(1)}{(2)}$ "Commission" means the fish, and wildlife, and parks commission provided for in 2-15-3402. - $\frac{(2)}{(3)}$ "Department" means the department of fish, wildlife, and parks provided for in Title 2, chapter 15, part 34.

-- $\frac{(3)}{(4)}$ "Director" means the director of fish, wildlife, and parks provided for in 2-15-3401. - (4)(5) "Warden" means a state fish and game warden." {Internal References to 87-1-101: None.} - Section 35.
-Section 87-1-106, MCA, is amended to read: - "87-1-106.
+Unless the context requires otherwise, in this title the following definitions apply:

+- (1) "Board" means the state parks and recreation board provided for in [section 1]. - (1)(2) "Commission" means the fish, and wildlife, and parks commission provided for in 2-15-3402. - (2)(3) "Department" means the department of fish, wildlife, and parks provided for in Title 2, chapter 15, part 34. - (3)(4) "Director" means the director of fish, wildlife, and parks provided for in 2-15-3401. - (4)(5) "Warden" means a state fish and game warden."

+"87-1-106.
 Fish, wildlife, and parks offices.
-The principal offices of the commission, board, and department shall be located in or near Helena, and suitable and adequate space therefor together with janitor services, light, heat, and water shall be furnished by the state of Montana."
+The principal offices of the commission, the board, and the department shall must be located in or near Helena, and suitable and adequate space therefor together with janitor services, light, heat, and water shall must be furnished by the state of Montana."

-- Section 36.
-Section 87-1-202, MCA, is amended to read: - "87-1-202.
+- "87-1-202.
 Publication of orders and rules.
-(1) Except as provided in subsection (2), annual and biennial rules adopted by the commission or board setting seasonal hunting, fishing, trapping, and land use regulations must be published in a pamphlet format that is made available to the public at all department offices and through all license providers. - (2) Site-specific land use regulations applicable to a particular fishing access site, wildlife management area, park site, or other department land, including but not limited to speed limits, road and off-road restrictions or closures, places where camping is allowed or prohibited, and seasonal closures for management purposes, must be indicated to the public by signs on the premises of the particular fishing access site, wildlife management area, park site, or other department land.
+(1) Except as provided in subsection (2), annual and biennial rules adopted by the commission setting seasonal hunting, fishing, trapping, and land use regulations or by the board setting seasonal land use regulations must be published in a pamphlet format that is made available to the public at all department offices and through all license providers. - (2) Site-specific land use regulations applicable to a particular fishing access site, wildlife management area, park site, or other department land, including but not limited to speed limits, road and off-road restrictions or closures, places where camping is allowed or prohibited, and seasonal closures for management purposes, must be indicated to the public by signs on the premises of the particular fishing access site, wildlife management area, park site, or other department land.